Sparse inverse Cholesky factorization of dense kernel matrices by greedy conditional selection: Sparse Cholesky factorization by KL-minimization

 \subsection{Review of KL-minimization}

 The Kullback-Leibler (KL) divergence between two probability distributions \( P \) and \( Q \) is defined as \( \KL*{P}{Q} \defeq \E_P[\log(\frac{P}{Q})] \).
 As the expected difference between true and approximate log-densities, the KL divergence naturally judges the quality of an approximating distribution.
-We identify the positive-definite matrix \( \CM \in \Reals^{N \times N} \) as the covariance matrix of a centered Gaussian process \( \N(\vec{0}, \CM) \), which we seek to approximate by a sparse approximate Cholesky factor \( L \in \SpSet \) of its precision, \( \N(\vec{0}, (L L^{\top})^{-1}) \).
-We compare these distributions by the KL divergence as \cite{schafer2021sparse} does, specializing the generic optimization problem \cref{eq:generic_obj} to
+We view the positive-definite matrix \( \CM \in \Reals^{N \times N} \) as the covariance matrix of a centered Gaussian \( \N(\vec{0}, \CM) \), which we seek to approximate by a sparse approximate Cholesky factor \( L \in \SpSet \) of its precision, \( \N(\vec{0}, (L L^{\top})^{-1}) \).
+Like \cite{schafer2021sparse}, we measure error using the KL divergence, specializing the generic optimization problem \cref{eq:generic_obj} to